 It’s as important to know how hepatitis C can’t be transmitted as it is to know how you may get the virus.
 The CDC confirms that you can’t contract hepatitis C through:

 - eating with utensils shared by someone with hepatitis C

 - holding hands, hugging, or kissing someone with hepatitis C

 - being near someone with hepatitis C when they cough or sneeze

-Knowing your risk factors for getting the virus will help you prevent transmission.
-If you believe that you may have hepatitis C, talk to your doctor and seek early treatment.
+Knowing your risk factors for contracting HCV will help you prevent transmission of hepatitis C. If you believe that you may have hepatitis C, talk with your doctor about testing and seek early treatment.
 This can help reduce your chance of liver damage.